gabrielenava/DynaSoRS/utility-functions/README.md

 # Utility functions

 Matlab functions that support the simulator.
 They can be used also as standalone library of utility functions.
-For further information on the single function, please refer to the description contained in each function.
+For further information refer to the description contained in each function.

 ## List of available functions